PriscilaIruela/ADW-OAC-HOLs/README.md

 - Want to Learn More?
 - Troubleshooting

-## Requirements
+## Pre-requisites

-In order to complete this lab you don't need any particular requirements.
-All the necesary steps are part of the Labs that we will cover.
+There are no pre-requisite steps for this lab.
+All the necesary steps are documented in the lab.

 ## Let's Get Started